3 Tips to Help You Avoid Custom Home Delays

 3. Be Present for Pre-Construction Meetings

-This meeting allows you to:
+That meeting will allow you to:

-Set expectations for communication and site walkthroughs
+• Set expectations for communication and site walkthroughs

-Confirm the construction schedule and next steps
+• Confirm the construction schedule and next steps

 Let’s Build with Confidence